Can you please tell us a little bit about yourself?

 How long have you been running the FODMAP challenge for?
 Do you feel like it’s helped build your reputation for your expertise in that area?

-As dietitians, to go back to your question, I think that we need to be helping educate people on the importance of determining triggers and then reintroducing foods.
+As dietitians, I think that we need to be helping educate people on the importance of determining triggers and then reintroducing foods.
 It’s not hard to download all the FODMAP foods or download the Monash App and go “Okay, well this is what I can have; this is what I can’t have.”
 Most people can do that easily on their own.
 The issue comes with the next part.

 What’s your nutrition philosophy?
 And what do you do with your own diet?